-After leaving Vietnam, I moved to Denver, CO in 2018 to start a job as an English Language Development (ELD) Specialist at a Denver high school.
-I work with students from 9th-11th grade solely on ELD.
+After leaving Vietnam, I moved to Denver, CO in 2018 to start a job as an English Language Development (ELD) Specialist at a Denver high school, where I taught for 2 years.
+I worked with students from 9th-11th grade solely on ELD.
 I have taught an ELD pull-out class at this school, where students with lower-level English proficiency are placed in a class together to explicitly learn the English language.
-Additionally, I teach several co-taught English Language Arts classes.
-I have an ELA co-teacher who deals mostly with content-related English topics such as literature, themes, and character development, while I as the ELD Specialist support emergent bilingual students in accessing the content by giving them English language assistance.
+Additionally, I co-taught English Language Arts classes.
+I worked with an ELA co-teacher who deals mostly with content-related English topics such as literature, themes, and character development, while I as the ELD Specialist supported emergent bilingual students in accessing the content by giving them English language assistance.
 Our school was awarded the ELPA Award of Excellence for the 2019-2020 school year for the exceptional support provided to bilingual students.
-Also, as part of my job here, I have worked to teach students test-taking strategies for the Writing and Language and the Reading tests on the SAT.
-We work through these skills weekly in ELA class, and I also was a teacher for our school's SAT Bootcamp.
-Additionally, I am apart of my school's CH-ISA team, which monitors every emergent bilingual at our school and monitors their growth.
+Also, as part of my job here, I worked to teach students test-taking strategies for the Writing and Language and the Reading tests on the SAT.
+We worked through these skills weekly in ELA class, and I also was a teacher for our school's SAT Bootcamp.
+Additionally, I was part of this school's CH-ISA team, which monitors every emergent bilingual at the school and their growth.

-I am very much looking forward to teaching and tutoring with Varsity Tutors, and looking forward to serving its brilliant students.
+I am very much looking forward to teaching and tutoring with Varsity Tutors and looking forward to continuing to serve its brilliant students.

 Undergraduate Degree: Winona State University - Bachelor of Science, Natural Resource Recreation and Tourism